 Cell-free DNA concentration, lactate dehydrogenase (LDH), alkaline phosphatase (ALP), and presence of visceral metastases are most strongly correlated with ctDNA fraction.
 See the figure below for more details:

 This website is the product of a collaboration between the Wyatt Lab at the Vancouver Prostate Centre (Canada) and the Computational Biology Group at Tampere University (Finland).
-Methods development and data analysis was performed by Sinja Taavitsainen and Matti Annala.
-Clinical data was collected by Daniel Khalaf.
+Methods development and data analysis was performed by Matti Annala, Wilson Tu, Cameron Herberts, Nicolette Fonseca, and Sinja Taavitsainen.
+Clinical data was collected by Daniel Khalaf, Corinne Maurice-Dror, and Edmond Kwan.
 A manuscript about the ctDNA fraction prediction methodology has been submitted for review.